 ANSI/NEMA FI3 - Calendered Aramid Papers Used for Electrical Insulation

 The technical committee is presently working on a new standard “Combined flexible materials for electrical insulation” that essentially is an adaptation of the IEC 60626 standard.
 It deals with combined flexible materials consisting of two or more different insulating materials bonded together with or without adhesives.

-2. The section has one main technical committee that meets as needed either in person or via Web-Ex conferences.
+2. The Group has one main technical committee that meets as needed either in person or via Web-Ex conferences.
 The committee forms task forces for specific projects such as writing new standards.

 3. Members are actively involved in the UL 1446 Systems of Insulating Materials Standard activity at the Standard Technical Panel (STP) level.

 4. The Group members are very active in IEC activities.
 They share the burden of supporting the IEC TC15 (Insulating materials) Secretariat as well as the IEC TC112 (Insulating systems) US Technical Advisory Group Secretariat with several other sections in the Insulating Materials Division.
 Several members are also chairing working groups in the IEC Technical Committees.

 5. Members maintain also a liaison with ASTM’s Insulating Materials section.

 Through NEMA, the section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
 NEMA's work has resulted in contributions to public policy development and in promoting competitiveness, technological progress, and public safety.
 On the Government Affairs homepage members can search for and e-mail federal representatives to convey opinions regarding energy policy or other issues related to the electroindustry.